almosr/android-svg-code-render/README.md

 * It consumes significantly less memory: no need to load the SVG file, the SVG parser eats up lots of memory, tons of useless objects were created while the image is rendered simply because the render library cannot predict the need for the various drawing classes.
 All of these problems are eliminated by the static rendering code.
 * You can change the rendering code manually or automatically in any way you like.
 It is just a Java source code after all.
 * You can add hooks into the code for passing in dynamic data (like replacing colours or text at rendering time).
-(Manually for now, but see issue #56.)
-* It is nearly impossible to extract the original file out of your compiled app (so, nobody will steal your precious SVG images).
+* It is nearly impossible to extract the original file from your compiled app (so, nobody will steal your precious SVG images).
 * Have I mentioned that it is FAST?
-You can even render the vectors in real time... zoom in/out, rotate, dynamic scaling UI, supporting any random screen resolution, this is all possible without quality loss.
+You can even render the vectors in real time...
+Zoom in/out, rotate, scale UI dynamically, support any random screen resolution or aspect ratio: this is all possible without quality loss.
-* Probably vector rendering is consuming much less memory than bitmaps (I haven't done any benchmarking, and it depends on the actual file, but it is highly possible).
+* Potentially vector rendering is consuming much less memory than bitmaps (I haven't done any benchmarking, and it depends on the actual file, but it is highly possible).

-### Why not to use...
+### Why not to use it...

 There are downsides too...
 Keep them in mind!